openharmony/docs/en/device-dev/kernel/kernel-small-bundles-fs-support-procfs.md

 # procfs

-## Basic Concepts<a name="section146801917174017"></a>
+## Basic Concepts

-The proc filesystem \(procfs\) is a virtual file system that displays process or other system information in a file-like structure.
+The proc filesystem (procfs) is a virtual file system that displays process or other system information in a file-like structure.
 It is more convenient to obtain system information in file operation mode than API calling mode.

-## Working Principles<a name="section479762916408"></a>
+## Working Principles

 In the OpenHarmony kernel, procfs is automatically mounted to the **/proc** directory during startup.
 Only the kernel module can create file nodes to provide the query service.

-## Development Guidelines<a name="section1221174524014"></a>
+## Development Guidelines

 To create a procfs file, you need to use **ProcMkdir** to create a directory and use **CreateProcEntry** to create a file.
 The development of the file node function is to hook the read and write functions to the file created by **CreateProcEntry**.
 When the procfs file is read or written, the hooked functions will be called to implement custom functions.

-### Development Example<a name="section52016575401"></a>
+### Development Example

 The following describes how to create the **/proc/hello/world** file to implement the following functions:

 1. Create a file in **/proc/hello/world**.

 2. Read the file.
 When the file is read, "HelloWorld!" is returned.

 3. Write the file and print the data written in the file.

 ```
 #include "proc_fs.h"